PGijsbers/admonitions/docs/README.md

   - gh-admonitions
 ```

-Now you can write Github-compatible admonitions, and they will be
+Now you can write GitHub-compatible admonitions, and they will be
 automatically converted when used in [`mkdocs`][mm] pages.

 ## Why is this needed?

-Both Github and [`mkdocs`][mm] support admonitions from their markdown flavors.
+Both GitHub and [`mkdocs`][mm] support admonitions from their markdown flavors.
 Unfortunately, their flavors are different.
-A Github admonition is written like this:
+A GitHub admonition is written like this:

 ```
 > [!TIP]
-> This is the Github admonition syntax.
+> This is the GitHub admonition syntax.
 ```

 And [`mkdocs`][mm] admonitions are written like this: